Greek Life at CUNY

 Savana Weiner, ΚΦA sister, and John Jay sophomore explained why hazing damages the bonds of sisterhood.

-“We believe that sisterhood should not rely on harming others to prove how badly they want to be a part of it,” said Weiner.
-“Sisterhood should be welcoming and caring.”
+“We believe that sisterhood should not rely on harming others to prove how badly they want to be a part of it,” she said.
+“Sisterhood should be welcoming and caring,” said Weiner.

 ΚΦA makes an effort to give back to its founding place, New York City by annually donating $200 to a charity of their choice.
 Previous donations and fundraisers were held in honor of the foundations known as T.E.A.L and the National Multiple Sclerosis Society.